coding-with-lounas/Rock-Paper-Scissors/README.md

  bash

 cd Rock-Paper-Scissors
+***
  Install Dependencies
-Install prompt-sync to handle user input in the terminal:
+ Install prompt-sync to handle user input in the terminal
-***

 bash

 npm install prompt-sync

 Run the Game
  Execute the script using Node.js:

     bash

     node script.js

     Note: Ensure the require('prompt-sync') line is uncommented in index.js for terminal play.

 ***
 In Browser (HTML):